digitalfondue/jfiveparse/README.md

 The parser can be customized to allow some non-standard behaviour, you can see the following tests: https://github.com/digitalfondue/jfiveparse/blob/master/src/test/java/ch/digitalfondue/jfiveparse/OptionParseTest.java

- - DISABLE_IGNORE_TOKEN_IN_BODY_START_TAG : allow to have for example "tr" tag without the containing table/tbody.
+ - DISABLE_IGNORE_TOKEN_IN_BODY_START_TAG: allow to have for example "tr" tag without the containing table/tbody.
- - INTERPRET_SELF_CLOSING_ANYTHING_ELSE :  When encountering unknown self-closing tag, they will be interpreted as it is and not as open tag only, thus creating a non-intuitive DOM.
+ - INTERPRET_SELF_CLOSING_ANYTHING_ELSE:  When encountering unknown self-closing tag, they will be interpreted as it is and not as open tag only, thus creating a non-intuitive DOM.
+ - DISABLE_IN_TABLE_TEXT_FOSTER_PARENTING: allow to have text inside table / tr, without reparenting in td/th nodes

 ### Entities
 The &ntities; are by default (and by specification) parsed and interpreted.